 Raimundo: (imitating Clay's accent as Clay does the routine from the other side of the barrier) "Iiit's... some... sort... of... in... vii... sii... bullll... bahhhhhhhx."
 Ai, took him long enough.

-- Mr. Burns believed he had encountered "some kind of force field" when reaching for food at a cafeteria.
+- The Simpsons: Mr. Burns believed he had encountered "some kind of force field" when reaching for food at a cafeteria.
 It was a plastic sneeze guard.

 - When The Penguins of Madagascar attack a killer whale balloon thinking it's a real whale and bounce off, Kowalski remarks that "the creature appears to be protected by some kind of blubbery force field.
 Also, Whee-hee-hee-hee!"

-- Lampshade hung by Skeletor in an episode of the 2002 He-Man and the Masters of the Universe series, after Tri-Klops has just crashed a vehicle into one.
+- Lampshade hung by Skeletor in an episode of He-Man and the Masters of the Universe (2002), after Tri-Klops has just crashed a vehicle into one.

 Tri-Klops: Ugh... force field.